sky-ecosystem/wh-lz-migration/README.md

 Each of the two spells above requires calling a dedicated init function in the library.
 The init functions come in two sets: variants of the functions meant to be used on testnet as they allow specifying the relevant addresses for the pre-existing testnet wormhole deployment and variants of the functions meant to be used in production as they use hardcoded values for the known mainnet wormhole deployment.

+## sUSDS initialization

+The library also provides an init function to activate the sUSDS LZ Bridge.
+This is assumed to be used after the migration steps described above have been completed.
+Before initializing the sUSDS LZ Bridge, the bridge will have been deployed and configured (including setting its owner, delegate, peer, and enforced options).
+The Solana side of the bridge will already have had its rate limit configuration set to its intended non-zero value, and will thereby have been effectively already activated.
+The Ethereum side of the bridge will have its rate limit configuration set to zero.
+As with the USDS bridge, users are highly advised to refrain from using the sUSDS bridge before its initialization function has been executed.

 ## Dependencies

 The `lib` directory contains the following dependencies relevant for the migration: